binarylinuxx/wlshot/README.md

 # About sources
-you can use precompiled binary package or compile with make if you want the new version as fast as possible but if you want stable version in your best interest use **git pull** and install precompiled binary package placed by **sudo xbps-install -R hostdir/binpkgs wlshot** by the way issues opened to reports and suggestions don't feel shy if have problem or suggestion
+you can use precompiled binary package or compile with make if you want the new version as fast as possible but if you want stable version in your best interest Download latest xbps pkg from github releases and install precompiled binary package placed by **sudo xbps-install -R ~/Downloads/ wlshot **(work only for void and xbps based distributions) by the way issues opened to reports and suggestions don't feel shy if have problem or suggestion